Posted 6/10/2021

-You should publish papers to document your research and communicate to the world.
-Publishing is hard work, done with the ultimate goal of having an impact and getting credit for your effort.
+We publish papers to document our research and communicate to the world.
+Publishing is hard work, done with the ultimate goal of having an impact and getting credit for our effort.
 Writing a rigorous paper that clearly explains your work is the most important thing you can do in this regard.
-But there are other things you can do to magnify your impact.
-Specifically, you can publicly share versions of your papers, and you can share your code.
-I’ll provide some background on these issues below, and explain why I make these recommendations.
+But taking a few extra steps can magnify your impact.
+Specifically, publicly share versions of your papers, and share your research data and code.

 Let’s start with a few definitions that will help with the discussion below.